Search

 DNS

-We need to specify a domain name that will be checked every now and then (see the -every option).
+You’ll need to specify a domain name that will be checked every now and then (see -every under Common options:

 /usr/bin/varnish-discovery dns \